 Providing proactive customer support is powerful because it allows you to go above and beyond in meeting customers’ expectations.
 This kind of service can help you turn your customers into lifelong fans.
 Find out more about what makes customer loyalty so important.

-If you want your customer service reps to provide efficient customer service, you have to give them the tools they need.
+If you want your customer service reps to provide efficient service, you must give them the necessary tools.
 If staffers are only equipped to solve problems within narrow parameters, they can’t be very effective.
 That’s why it’s crucial to provide your staff with the budget and resources, such as employee training, necessary to solve customer problems adequately.
 It’s also worth rewarding your employees, such as with a discretionary bonus, for efficiently handling customer problems.
 This creates a company culture of employees who are willing to go above and beyond for the company’s customers.

 Megan Ritter contributed to the writing and research in this article.